clanfear/SOC371/docs/syllabus.md

 length.
 At the end of each lecture you will also receive a brief overview of what to expect and look for in the readings for the next lecture.
-If you find an article–or section of an article–particularly challenging or unclear, please contact the instructor, come to office hours to chat, or bring it up in discussion.
+If you find an article–or section of an article–particularly challenging or unclear, please contact the teaching assistant, come to office hours to chat, or bring it up in discussion.

 ## Content Warning

-The content in this course engages with many emotionally and intellectually challenging topics, such as racism, sexism, violence, incarceration, and genocide.
+The content in this course engages with many emotionally and intellectually challenging topics, such as racism, sexism, violence including sexual violence, incarceration, and genocide.
 I will do my best to make the classroom environment a welcoming environment for confronting these topics.
 Do not hesitate to reach out if you have questions or concerns about encountering any course material.

 ## Contacting the Instructor